Overview of Subject:

 How is this course useful?

 History is highly respected by all universities for a variety of courses.
-History is a great A-Level for progression into social science and humanities courses at university, such as History, English, Law, International Relations, Anthropology and Economics.
+History is a great A-Level for progression into social science and humanities courses at university.
+With courses such as History, English, Law, International Relations, Anthropology and Economics being common choices.
 Medical schools are increasingly looking for students who have a humanities subject like History as well as the necessary sciences.

-Indeed the analytical and writing skills gained from History are invaluable in any field.
-Its depth, variety and challenging nature means that the skills you learn will remain with you, no matter what you choose to study at a higher level.
+The analytical and writing skills gained from History are invaluable in any field.
+Its depth, variety and challenging nature mean that the skills you learn will remain with you, no matter what you choose to study at a higher level.

 Exam Board / Code